Last updated

 Price and plans

-You can try folk for free with a 14-day free trial.
+You can try folk for free with a 14-day free trial, perfect for testing with your consulting team.
 After that, a monthly or annual subscription plan is as follows

 • Standard: $20 per user, per month.